 - 8 hrs.
 British Literature Survey (2100, 2200, 2300)

 - 8 hrs.
 American Literature Survey (2750, 2751,2752)

 - 4 hrs.
 English Grammar or History and Structure of the English Language

 - 4 hrs.
 Literary Interpretation

 Besides the course work required for the English major, Education students also take 4 credit hours in Oral Communication.

 Please Note: This concentration was developed for students who wish to receive teaching certification upon completion of the BA or continue to pursue the dual degree option in Teacher Education.
 Students have 4 years to complete their English BA, just as a non-dual degree would.
-Students will apply to the dual degree program in the Winter of their junior year with a minimum grade point average of 3.0.
-In their senior year, Education students must complete the 40-hour Teacher Education Program (TEP).
-Inasmuch as students in this concentration may take an additional 16 hours in the Education school, 3 credits per quarter.
+Students will apply to the dual degree program in the Winter of their junior year.
+During the students Senior year, you will begin the Teacher Education Program by taking 9 credit hours in the Education school, 3 credits per quarter.
 These credit hours count as electives toward the students undergraduate degree and towards the students Masters degree.
 Students are encouraged to confer with the College of Education 's Teacher Education department for recommendations and advice regarding additional areas of focus students may need to cover in their English Major given their individual career goals.
 Students who do not complete the TEP requirement will be reassigned to the Textual Studies concentration in anticipation of graduation.
 Please contact email@example.com or 303-871-2509 for questions regarding the Dual Degree Program.